-It consists of many parts and dissertation proposal abstract can be called a business card of your work, giving the reader a glance at the paper.
+It consists of many parts and dissertation proposal abstract can be called a business card of your work, giving the reader a glance at the well written academic paper.
 The main aim of any abstract is to engage the reader and make him want to continue.
 So you need to be very careful when choosing proper words and structuring your abstract.

 Size and Structure